-Limited data exists on the oral health of older adults living in long-term care facilities in the U.S., meaning additional surveys need to be completed before we can compare Minnesota to other states.
+Limited data exists on the oral health of older adults living in skilled nursing facilities in the U.S., meaning additional surveys need to be completed before we can compare Minnesota to other states.
 The Basic Screening Survey tool used for this survey establishes definitions that allow us to compare our data to other surveys that use this tool.
-As Minnesota conducts more Older Adult Basic Screening Surveys in long-term care facilities, we can track changes and improvements over time.

-Turning results into action

-Residents of skilled nursing facilities need regular oral health care to maintain or improve their quality of life.
-Older adults across the U.S. tend to face limited access to care, difficulty paying for dental care and increasing oral health problems.3

-Surveys like the Basic Screening Survey for Older Adults provide quality data that help policy makers, health care providers and public health agencies make data-driven decisions.
-The Healthy People 2020 goal for older adults is to “improve the health, function, and quality of life of older adults.”
-Specific oral health goals include reducing the number of adults aged 65 and older who have lost all of their natural teeth4 and reducing the number of adults with moderate or severe periodontal (gum) disease.5

-later | Limited data exists on the oral health of older adults living in long-term care facilities in the U.S., meaning additional surveys need to be completed before we can compare Minnesota to other states.
-The Basic Screening Survey tool used for this survey establishes definitions that allow us to compare our data to other surveys that use this tool.
-As Minnesota conducts more Older Adult Basic Screening Surveys in long-term care facilities, we can track changes and improvements over time.
+As Minnesota conducts more Older Adult Basic Screening Surveys in skilled nursing facilities, we can track changes and improvements over time.

 Turning results into action

 Residents of skilled nursing facilities need regular oral health care to maintain or improve their quality of life.
 Older adults across the U.S. tend to face limited access to care, difficulty paying for dental care and increasing oral health problems.3

 Surveys like the Basic Screening Survey for Older Adults provide quality data that help policy makers, health care providers and public health agencies make data-driven decisions.
 The Healthy People 2020 goal for older adults is to “improve the health, function, and quality of life of older adults.”
 Specific oral health goals include reducing the number of adults aged 65 and older who have lost all of their natural teeth4 and reducing the number of adults with moderate or severe periodontal (gum) disease.5